-- Increased risk of engaging in risky behaviors resulting in teen pregnancy, life-threatening behaviors, or their own substance use
+- Increased risk of engaging in risky behaviours resulting in teen pregnancy, life-threatening behaviours, or their own substance use.

 One of the most startling consequences is that children of addicted parents often turn to drugs or alcohol as teenagers or adults.
 Unfortunately, addiction can span multiple generations, with children learning to use from their parents, and ultimately passing down addiction to their own children.

 If your parent didn’t become addicted to drugs or alcohol until after you reached adulthood, you may not experience all of the consequences that younger children or teens might, but your parent’s addiction will likely still have a profound impact on you.
 For example, while you might just be getting into your career or raising your family, having to care for your parent might pose significant challenges or disruptions to your life.
 You might also have to care for any of your siblings who are not yet adults.

 In any family, children expect that their parents provide stability and security.
 This expectation is there even after a child grows up and begins their own family.
 When your parent is struggling with addiction, your sense of safety and security can still be upended, filling your life with uncertainty and chaos.
 This might make it difficult for you to maintain healthy relationships, fulfill your work responsibilities, or parent your children.
 Even if you are not living with your parents, you might feel that you need some support to cope with the stress and anxiety of your parent’s substance use disorder.